Why Does It Take So Long to Make a Vaccine? (2:55)

 People who are pushing for an abbreviated development schedule for COVID-19 see a few parts of this process that could be made more efficient.
 For example, the phases of clinical trials could overlap instead of occurring sequentially.
 And building the factories that will eventually mass-produce the vaccine can be done before clinical trials end.
 That being said, there are certain steps that simply can’t happen any faster — and that’s why it’s unlikely there will be a vaccine earlier than 12 to 18 months from now.

-The good news is that there are over 70 vaccine candidates that are currently being investigated for COVID-19, some of which have already begun phase 1/phase 2 clinical trials in humans.
+The good news is that there are over 70 vaccine candidates that are currently being investigated for COVID-19, some of which have begun phase 3 clinical trials in humans.
+This means they have already passed certain safety and efficacy benchmarks established in phase 1 and phase 2, and it is now time to test the candidates on even larger groups of people.
 Additionally, the World Health Organization (WHO) has called for collaboration between everyone seeking to develop a vaccine, in the hopes that working together brings about a solution faster.

 The bad news is that there’s no guarantee any of these vaccine candidates will actually end up working.
 Historically, there is a low success rate for vaccine candidates, with significant drop-off every step of the way.
 (One study found that a vaccine in the preclinical phase has only a 6% chance of ever making it to market.)
 Especially since there is still so much we don’t know about the virus that causes COVID-19, it’s possible that none of the candidates currently being tested will make it.